pinglu85/algoExpert/Easy/nth-fibonacci.md

 ### Recursive Approach with Dynamic Programming

-Since the naive recursive solution has repeated calls for same inputs, I can memoize the results of function calls to avoid repeated computations.
-So to do that, at every recursive call I am going to pass down an object which is going to keep track of the results that I have computed.
-In this object, each key is going to be a input number and the values are going to be the result for each input.
-Initially, the object is going to hold the value of `F0` and the value of `F1`.
-At each recursion, I am going to lookup the input number in the object; if it is already a key in the object, return the result for that input; otherwise, compute the result, and store the input and the corresponding result in that object.
+Since the naive recursive solution has repeated calls for same inputs, I can optimize it by memoizing the results of function calls.
+At every recursive call I am going to pass down an object which is going to store the Fibonacci numbers I have calculated.
+In this object, each key is going to be a input number and the values are going to be the corresponding Fibonacci number.
+Initially, the object is going to hold the first two numbers of the Fibonacci sequence.
+At each recursion, I am going to lookup the input number in the object; if it is already a key in the object, return the corresponding Fibonacci number; otherwise, compute the Fibonacci number for that input number, and store them in the object.

 ### Time & Space Complexity